 Step 5: A new window should now open that allows you to fill in some of the details.
 You can choose to export your entire library, or only export music (selecting the music-only option is a good idea if you have other content on the device).
 You can also choose to export to a separate folder, or directly to iTunes.
 Choose

 Step 6: Keep selecting Next to move onto the Transfer section, and confirm you are ready to begin. iMazing will then do the rest of the work.

 Note: This method should work with older iPods.
 However, you may need to choose to Export to Folder or a similar alternative to extract those songs.
-Once exported, you can then import them into your music library using iTunes.
+Once exported, you can then import them into your music library using iTunes or Apple Music.
 We can also help you convert audio files to MP3 files as necessary.